Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Discussion

-The sOMS model effectively suppresses 85\% of events while achieving up to a mean IoU of 82.24\% and mean SSIM accuracy of 96\% when compared to the ground truth, demonstrating that the majority of the suppressed events do not pertain to objects in motion.
+The sOMS model effectively suppresses 85\% of events while achieving a mean IoU of up to 82.24\% and a mean SSIM accuracy of 96\% in multi-object motion segmentation compared to the ground truth, demonstrating that the majority of the suppressed events are not related to objects in motion.
 In addition, although the benchmark comparison of the mean IoU (\%) indicates lower performance compared to~\cite{clerico2024retina}, likely due to the sparse responses generated by the sCNN layer, our results demonstrate greater consistency across the entire dataset as demonstrated by the standard deviation of both mean IoU and mean SSIM.
 The model also demonstrates its effectiveness across diverse scenarios, as evidenced by the characterisation with grating stimuli and benchmarking across all the EVIMO sub-datasets.
 Akin to the event-based nature of the input, the object motion segmentation in the sOMS map generates a sparse mask that highlights the leading and trailing edges of objects moving in the scene.
 The sOMS model demonstrates consistent performance even with the LLE-VOS benchmark, which contains a variety of dynamic indoor and outdoor scenes.
 As expected from the sOMS characterisation, the model fails when the camera motion exceeds the speed of the dynamic entities in the scene.
 This further reinforces the idea that the model performs best with small sensor movement adjustments before detecting the salient object and performing a saccade toward the next one.